corcor27/Introduction_to_R/_episodes/23-Practical.md

 2. Create a new data.frame called gapminder_small that only contains rows 1 through 9 and 19 through 23.
 You can do this in one or two steps?

 3. Selecting elements of a vector that match any of a list of components is a very common data analysis task.
 For example, the gapminder data set contains country and continent variables, but no information between these two scales.
 Suppose we want to pull out information from southeast Asia.
 How do we set up an operation to produce a logical vector that is TRUE for all of the countries in southeast Asia and FALSE otherwise?
-For this questins we would consider Myanmar, hailand, Cambodia, Vietnam, and Laos as SE asia. (advanced)
+For this question we would consider Myanmar, Thailand, Cambodia, Vietnam, and Laos as SE Asia. (advanced)

-Hint: ?unique() may be helpfull here.
+Hint: ?unique() may be helpful here.

 ### Include flow control